 Cost of Ownership

 The Countryman is a MINI - but not as many will know it.
-But then, if it was, this Countryman wouldn't be able to continually keep existing MINI people loyal when they out-grew their city runabouts and shopping rockets.
+But then if it was, this Countryman wouldn't be able to continually keep existing MINI people loyal when they out-grew their city runabouts and shopping rockets.
 Nor would 80% of its sales tempt in buyers new to the brand.
 Customers liking the vibrant SUV-inspired Crossover concept, but wanting it with a little more tarmac sparkle.
-This Countryman has achieved both these things, though at the cost of British style and build.
-Now cleaner under the bonnet and smarter inside and out, it's as suited to the urban jungle as a Land Rover is to the Amazon, a car created for the times we live in.
+This larger, more sophisticated second generation Countryman model has achieved both these things, though arguably at the cost of British style and charisma.
+Still, now cleaner under the bonnet and smarter inside and out, it's as suited to the urban jungle as a Land Rover is to the Amazon, a car created for the times we live in.
 And a Country you could be proud of.